iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 > Had to use my sister's phone to scan my I.D., for whatever reason, my phone wouldn't scan, but other than that, I like this app..<br> :date: __2020-06-01 02:31:47__

 > It ok needs improvement on application<br> :date: __2020-05-08 05:29:35__

-> I am giving some stars based on the potential for being walletless.
-Using this in lieu of my driver's license would be game changing.
-I am taking off the same number of stars because I can't do this yet.<br> :date: __2020-05-04 03:17:40__

-> The password change is difficult.
-You can barely see reset button after you validate account. it gives an error message that appears to say it was not successful and to contact admin but the Pw change is successful.
-You can log in with new password<br> :date: __2020-04-30 14:06:42__